foundry-vtt-community/wiki.js/development/api/settings.md

 #### Type Constraints

 If you wish to improve validation when updating a complex setting, you should consider a data model or data field.
-If you're just using `String` or `Number`, it will run the new value through those primitives first before storing to the database (e.g. if the setting is `type: Number`, and someone passes `set(scope, key, "5")`, the setting will run `Number("5")` to cast the type).
+If you're just using `String` or `Number`, it will run the new value through those primitives first before storing to the database (e.g. if the setting is `type: Number`, and someone passes `set(scope, key, "5")`, the setting will run `Number("5")` to cast the type). `StringField` and `NumberField` will accomplish similar casting behavior but also allow further refinements, such as whether a blank string is allowed or whether to enforce that the number is an integer.

 ### Getting a Setting's value